Blog Template Settings

 1. Add an image to your layout.

-2. Make sure the image is placed in a canvas set to Wordpress: In Post Loop.
+2. Make sure the image is placed in a canvas set with the WordPress Canvas Type: In Post Loop.

 • Static Content